siravarice/habitat_architecture_training/what_is_chef.md

 * Chef can be integrated with cloud-based platforms such as Internap, Amazon EC2, Google Cloud Platform, OpenStack, SoftLayer, Microsoft Azure and Rackspace to automatically provision and configure new machines.
 * Chef has an active, smart and fast growing community support.
 * Because of Chef’s maturity and flexibility, it is being used by giants like Mozilla, Expedia, Facebook, HP Public Cloud, Prezi, Xero, Ancestry.com, Rackspace, Get Satisfaction, IGN, Marshall University, Socrata, University of Minnesota, Wharton School of the University of Pennsylvania, Bonobos, Splunk, Citi, DueDil, Disney, and Cheezburger.

+### According to Phil Dibowitz, Production Engineer, Facebook

+*“There are three dimensions of scale we generally look at for infrastructure — the number of servers, the volume of different configurations across those systems, and the number of people required to maintain those configurations.
+Chef provided an automation solution flexible enough to bend to our scale dynamics without requiring us to change our workflow.”*